ThinkEQ/assembly-solutions-ltd/src/pages/news/second-generation-take-over-asl.md

         Since creating the cable assembly business 25 years ago, Father Graham is thrilled and beyond proud to keep ASL in the family.

         **"When I created the business 25 years ago, I never dreamt that Gareth, Sophie and Oliver would all join me one day, let alone enjoy it so much that they would want to eventually take over.
 It has been a blessing to see all three of them thrive in their positions and grow into hard working, knowledgeable and respectful professionals.
-I'm confident that with all their passion and ambition, they will take ASL further than I could have ever imaged and I will be the proudest father watching them".**
+I'm confident that with all their ambition, drive and passion they will take ASL further than I could have ever imaged and I will be the proudest father watching them".**

         Gareth, Managing Director, reflects on great memories;